syncfusion-content/xamarin-docs/Xamarin/Switch/orientation.md

 # Orientation in Xamarin Switch (SfSwitch)

-The switch control provides options to change the default orientation.
+The switch control provides options to change the default [`orientation`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSwitch.html#Syncfusion_XForms_Buttons_SfSwitch_Orientation).

 ## Horizontal

 By default, it is displayed horizontally.
-You can also define the orientation as demonstrated in the following code example.
+You can also define the [`orientation`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Buttons.SfSwitch.html#Syncfusion_XForms_Buttons_SfSwitch_Orientation) as demonstrated in the following code example.

 {% tabs %}